 In Canada, punitive damage awards occur less frequently than in the United States.
 The damages punish employers in a way that the courts intend ensure that an employer never treats an employee in that manner again.
 For example, in situations where an employer intentionally sets out to cause harm to an employee when terminating them, may face punitive damages in a wrongful dismissal lawsuit.
 The courts award punitive damages as a deterrent.
 Typically, the treatment of the employee must include treatment seen by the court as so “malicious and outrageous” that the employer deserves some sort of sanction against them.

 Our team of employment lawyers boast experience in every aspect of employment law in Alberta.
 They review employment contracts and act right through to terminations.
 We even have litigation lawyers who practice employment litigation.
 Understand your rights before you sign anything for an employer once terminated.
 Get the proper advice that you need to make an informed choice.
-Connect with us in Calgary today by calling 403-225-8810 or emailing today to contact us.
+In Southern Alberta call our Calgary office today at 403-225-8810 or, for often faster service consider emailing today to contact us.